excllent123/deep_learning_research/cuda_install_tips.md

  - cd cuda/lib64 & sudo cp ./* /usr/local/cuda/lib64/
  - cd cuda/include & sudo cp cudnn.h /usr/local/cuda/include/

-### Step 5 : Clean and Create right link for cudnn .so

-Notice following .so versions are actually depend on your version :
+Clean and Create right link for cudnn .so, Notice following .so versions are actually depend on your version :
 - cd /usr/local/cuda/lib64/ & sudo rm -rf libcudnn.so libcudnn.so.5
 - sudo ln -s libcudnn.so.5.0.5 libcudnn.so.5
 - sudo ln -s libcudnn.so.5 libcudnn.so